Employment in the UK: May 2025

 These statistics are labelled as "official statistics in development".
 Until September 2023, these were called "experimental statistics".
 Read more about the change in our Guide to official statistics in development.

 We are transforming how we collect and produce the LFS data to improve the quality of these statistics.
-An update on the transformation of labour market statistics is available in our Labour market transformation article.
+We have published a Labour market transformation article providing an update on the transformation of labour market statistics.

 Coronavirus (COVID-19)